InnaLazarenko/InnaLazarenko/README.md

      alt="Handles profile1" />
 </details>

- - [Varbintech](https://varbintech.com) - a gorgeous business card application for developers team <br>
- It has flexible, responsive web and mobile view, light and dark themes.
+ - [Varbintech](https://varbintech.com) - a gorgeous business card application for developers team.
+It has flexible, responsive web and mobile view, light and dark themes. <br>
  **Tools & Technologies that were used**: React, NextJs, Typescript, Git, Figma, Material UI, Styled-Components, Storybook

 <details>